edmundhhn/transformers-theory-and-practice/project/README.md

 - __Context__: Mercari is a Japanese e-comemrce company.
 Their main product, the Mercari marketplace app is a place for buyers and sellers to buy sell and trade items securely and hosts over 23 million users every year.

 - __Problem__: A major obstacle for the sellers on the Mercari marketplace is the difficulty of setting a competitive price for their product.
-Accurately predicting product prices is paramount for maximizing profits and staying ahead of the competition, whilst incorrectly setting prices could lead to revenue loss through over/under selling.
+Accurately setting product prices is paramount for maximizing profits and staying ahead of the competition, whilst incorrectly setting prices could lead to revenue loss through selling too cheap, or delayed sales/no sale by selling too expensive.

 - __Approach__: To assist the seller in their price determination, we fine tune a BERT model on a large amount of user inputted descriptions of [products which sold on the Mercari marketplace](https://www.kaggle.com/competitions/mercari-price-suggestion-challenge/data).
 This model will regress the prices at which the products sold against these descriptions, creating a model that can generate a suggested price based off user inputs.
 With this "rough" price in mind, the seller can immediately gauge a good understanding of what their product will sell for, without the need to do any external market research.<br><br>